website conversion page load speed mobile optimization navigation design call to action

 How to Fix It

 • Cap your main menu at 5-7 items.
-That's it.
 Everything else goes in a footer or secondary nav.
 Every additional menu item increases cognitive load and decreases the chance someone clicks any of them.

 • Use plain language.
 "Services" beats "Solutions."
 "Pricing" beats "Investment."
 "Contact" beats "Let's Connect."
 Save the personality for your copy, not your navigation.